nbtca/Prompt/README.md

 ### Q: How to exit the program?

 A: Select the Exit option from menu, or press Ctrl+C.

+### Q: How to navigate documents in the pager?

+A: Use arrow keys, Space (page down), 'j/k' (vim-style), or 'q' to quit the pager.

 ### Q: Changes not reflected?